 The Experiment Leadership Institute program begins with an intensive, four-day leadership seminar in Washington, DC.
 This portion of the program includes trainings, workshops, field trips, group exercises, and discussions with political and NGO leaders and is based on a powerful experiential leadership curriculum.

-Through lectures, site visits, and workshops in three Indian states—Delhi, Rajasthan, and Uttar Pradesh—you explore equity and healthcare rights, the political economy of health, social determinants of health, caste discrimination, and other key issues shaping Indian communities and the country’s healthcare landscape.
-Hone your leadership skills by facilitating weekly syntheses of learning and reflection, which may include facilitating debates, question-and answer sessions, and small-group discussions.
-Together with your group, consider strategies for human rights and healthcare advocacy within the public health arena as you meet with public health specialists, physicians, professors, grassroots activists, and health practitioners across northern India.
-During the rural excursion to Bahraich District in Uttar Pradesh, participate in a seven-day workshop with a locally based organization working for improved public health, community development, and/or human rights.
+Through lectures, site visits, and workshops in four Indian states—Delhi, Uttarakhand, Rajasthan, and Uttar Pradesh—you will explore equity and healthcare rights, challenges to gender justice, the political economy of health, social determinants of health, caste discrimination, and other key issues shaping Indian communities and the country’s healthcare landscape.
+Hone your leadership skills by facilitating weekly syntheses of learning and reflection, which may include debates, question-and-answer sessions, and small-group activities and discussions.
+Together with your group, consider strategies for community development and healthcare advocacy within the public health arena as you meet with community practitioners, public health specialists, physicians, professors, and grassroots activists across northern India.
+During the rural excursion to Bahraich District in Uttar Pradesh, participate in a seven-day workshop with a local organization working for improved public health, community development, women’s rights, and/or human rights.

-As your knowledge of India’s healthcare and development challenges rapidly expands, you experience Indian culture and daily life, especially through the homestay with an Indian host family in Nainital.
-Receive Hindi language instruction, and visit important cultural and historical sites including the Taj Mahal.
-Other activities include meeting with Indian youth who are advocating civic engagement and social change.
-Finally, return to the US for synthesis sessions, briefings, and brainstorming sessions on a post-program project of your choosing to be implemented in your home community.
+As your knowledge of India’s community development issues and healthcare challenges rapidly expands, you will experience Indian culture and daily life, especially through the homestay with an Indian host family in a mountain village in the Himalayas.
+Receive functional Hindi language instruction, and visit important cultural and historical sites including the Taj Mahal.
+Other activities include meeting with Indian high school students and other youth who are advocating civic engagement and social change.
+Finally, return to the US for project planning sessions, briefings, and brainstorming sessions on a post-program project of your choosing to be implemented in your home community.

 Following your month in India, continue to advance your leadership capacity as you return to the US where you and your group spend four days on the School for International Training campus in southern Vermont.